HanSunUCLA/Machine_Learning_Review/ML_Review.md

 **Hinge Loss**: $L=max(0,1-t*p)$

+**Dropout**: one major issue in learning large networks is co-adaptation.
+In such a network, if all the weights are learned together it is common that some of the connections will have more predictive capability than the others.
+Dropout is to use with smaller datasets and larger network.
+A random portion of neurons in a layer is dropped during training.
+A Dropout rate of 0.5 will lead to the maximum regularization thus it helps with overfitting.

 **Optimization**:

 **Back propagation**: it follows from the use of the chain rule and product rule in differential calculus.
 Thus, the partial derivative of a weight is a product of the error term $\delta_j^k$ at node $ij$ in layer $k$, and the output $o_i^{k-1}$ of node  $i$ in layer $k-1$.